ozgeozge/PB_Assistant/docs/README.md

 # 3. Docker Setup (PostgreSQL + Grobid + Ollama)

-The PB Assistant system depends on:
+The local system depends on:

 -   PostgreSQL (with pgvector extension)
 -   Grobid (for PDF text extraction)